Haley says U.S. Rohingya report 'consistent' with U.N. findings

 “There can be no excuse for delaying the search for dignified solutions that will allow people to return to their areas of origin in safety and dignity, in line with international standards and human rights,” Guterres said.

-Reporting by Rodrigo Campos Additional reporting by David Brunnstrom and Lesley Wroughton; Writing by David Brunnstrom Editing by Tim Ahmann, Toni Reinhold
+Reporting by Rodrigo Campos Additional reporting by David Brunnstrom, Lesley Wroughton, Lisa Lambert and Richard Cowan in Washington and Ben Blanchard in Beijing; Writing by David Brunnstrom Editing by Tim Ahmann, Toni Reinhold